swyxio/sw-yx.github.io/_posts/2017-06-09-blog-redesign.md

 layout: post
 title: blog redesign
 date: 2017-06-09
-categories: jekyll hexo
+tags: jekyll hexo
-tags: fat
+feelings: fat
 ---

 I finally decided to give enough of a crap about this blog to give it a facelift.